paladinescamila/Laboratorio-2-PP/Readme.md

 3. To compile any .c file you must do it of the following form:

     ```sh
-    make compile FILE=name_file_without_the_extension
+    make compile FILE=file_name_without_the_extension
     ```
     An example of how to compile is next:

     ```sh
     make compile FILE=parallel